 World Hunger Relief, Inc. has trained hundreds of people who are serving all over the world.
-There are three main programs that are designed to equip people to live out and discern their calling.
-If you are called to be involved in improving international or domestic agriculture or food systems please check out these opportunities.
+We have three main programs that are designed to equip people to live out and discern their calling.
+If you are called to improve international or domestic agriculture or food systems please check out these opportunities.
 While WHRI is a Christian organization we welcome people of all faiths.

-Our agriculture internship is a 13 month, full-time program designed for those people who have experience in agriculture, cross-cultural living, and feel called to serve through sustainable agriculture.
-Interns work full-time managing one of our income-generating enterprises (livestock, produce, urban gardening).
-They do this while also participating in devotions, common meals, 4 hours of class time each week, independent study, and on-farm trials.
+Our Livestock and Produce Internships are 13 month, full-time programs designed for those people who have experience in agriculture, cross-cultural living, and feel called to serve through sustainable agriculture.
+Interns work full-time managing one of our income-generating enterprises (Livestock, Produce, Urban/School Gardening).
+They do this while also participating in morning devotions, common meals, 4 hours of class time each week, independent study, and on-farm trials.
 This makes for a very full but rewarding year.
-Interns receive $500 per month, and room and board (staple foods, veggies, milk, eggs); they are required to carry health insurance.
+Interns receive $500 per month plus room and board (staple foods: veggies, milk, eggs); they are required to carry health insurance.

 Our Live-In Volunteer program is for persons needing a more flexible option or are discerning a call to a life of service through sustainable agriculture.
-This programs allows people to work for 25 hours per week in exchange for room and board.
-Live-In Volunteers may stay for as short as 2 weeks and up to about 18 months depending on housing availability.
-Live-In Volunteers are involved in the daily tasks of keeping the farm running, are invited to be a part of class, do independent study, or conduct on-farm trials.
+This program allows people to work for 25 hours per week in exchange for room and board.
+Live-In Volunteers may stay for as short as 2 weeks and up to about 18 months, depending on housing availability.
+Live-In Volunteers are involved in the daily tasks of keeping the farm running and are invited to be a part of class, do independent study, or conduct on-farm trials.
 They are an essential part of the WHRI team.
-Many Live-In Volunteers get part-time jobs in town; our Education Director can give you a list of places former Live-In Volunteers have been employed.
+Many Live-In Volunteers get part-time jobs in town–our Education Director can give you a list of places former Live-In Volunteers have been employed.